Anipati2/Anipati2/README.md

 ### About me

 - I am currently a 12th grader in California
-- Sports I play: Basketball and Track and Field
+- Sports I play: Basketball, Track and Field
 - A musician (sort of)
 - Semi-Graphic Designer
 - Knows how to code in Python, a bit of HTML, and a bit of CSS